ibm-cloud-docs/Registry/container-registry-cli.md

 <dt>`--json`</dt>
 <dd>(Optional) Outputs JSON that contains the results of cleaning your namespace.
 This flag must be used with '--force'.</dd>
 <dt>`--images`</dt>
 <dd>Determines how many images to keep within each repository in the specified namespace.
 The newest images are retained.
-The age of images is determined by their build date. `IMAGECOUNT` is the number of images that you want to retain.
+The age of images is determined by their build date. `IMAGECOUNT` is the number of images that you want to retain in each repository for the namespace.
 </dd>
 </dl>